The Ultimate Guide to an East African Beach Safari

 Mozambique’s North Coast

-Mozambique’s northern coast offers panoramic scuba dives for both beginning and experienced divers, as well as incredible whale watching each August through November.
+The northern coast of Mozambique is kissed by warm tropical waters year-round.
+It offers panoramic scuba dives for both beginning and experienced divers, as well as incredible whale watching each August through November.
 It is also perfect for windsurfing, sailing, and other water sports—or just resting on the beach.

 people jumping on a sand dune in Mozambique